-Public relations (PR): the promotion of a product, event or person with the intention to create goodwill for it.
-Public relations is the promotion of a product, idea, event or person with the intention to create goodwill for it.
+Public relations is the promotion of a product, idea, event or person with the intention of creating goodwill for it.
 Public relations can be many different things, some not necessarily closely connected with marketing.
-In a general sense, you can say that the profession is interested in relationships:

-reducing conflict and improving cooperation.
+In a general sense, you can say that the profession is interested in relationships: reducing conflict and improving cooperation.
 In the corporate sector, this can certainly serve the marketing objectives of a company to create a receptive environment for the marketing of products.
-In the government sector, it can help sell policies and ideas and change behaviours in various ways; for example, the various PR campaigns around health issues or domestic violence.
+In the government sector, it can help sell policies and ideas and change behaviours in various ways, for example, the various public relations campaigns around health issues or domestic violence.
 In the community or nongovernment sectors, it can establish useful social connections or spread new knowledge for the benefit of various communities.
 PR really deals in the flow of information, in many varieties and forms.
-It is a huge and growing part of the public sphere, a sector that (rightly or wrongly) promulgates much of information that passes through the media.
+It is a huge and growing part of the public sphere, a sector that (rightly or wrongly) promulgates much of the information that passes through the media.

-- According to the Public Relations Institute of Australia (PRIA): 'Public relations is the deliberate, planned and sustained effort to establish and maintain mutual understanding between an organisation and its publics.' - While its reach and influence may be cause for disquiet among members of the fourth estate, it is possible for journalists and other media professionals to engage with PR practitioners in positive and fruitful ways. - Mutual mistrust between PR professionals and the media is unhelpful, and in many ways unnecessary.
-Finding ways to develop positive relationships is the theme of Chapter 8, while Chapter 15 canvasses some of the pitfalls in the relationship between journalism and PR, and suggests ways through the ethical minefields. - Tools 2 provides tips on how PR practitioners can optimise the material that they send to the media.
+According to the Public Relations Institute of Australia (PRIA): 'Public relations is the deliberate, planned and sustained effort to establish and maintain mutual understanding between an organisation and its publics.'

+While its reach and influence may be cause for disquiet among members of the Fourth Estate, it is possible for journalists and other media professionals to engage with public relations practitioners in positive and fruitful ways.

+- Mutual mistrust between public relations professionals and the media is unhelpful, and in many ways unnecessary.
+Finding ways to develop positive relationships is the theme of Chapter 8, while Chapter 15 canvasses some of the pitfalls in the relationship between journalism and public relations, and suggests ways through the ethical minefields. - Tools 2 gives practical advice on how to run an effective media conference.